HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 **Buses**

 - Choose "bus to school" or "bus from school" depending on the time of day and select an individual bus number.
 Keep the criteria set to "is in" and this will load students who are listed under a specific bus number.
+However, if you select the bus number and the student count looks a bit low (e.g. 4 versus the usual 20-40), you can manually add students via [quick pick.](#quick-pick)

 **Specific Grades**